pubkey/rxdb/docs-src/replication-graphql.md

     },
     pull: {
         queryBuilder: pullQueryBuilder, // the queryBuilder from above
-        modifier: doc => doc, // (optional) modifies all pulled documents before they are handeled by RxDB
+        modifier: doc => doc, // (optional) modifies all pulled documents before they are handled by RxDB
         dataPath: undefined, // (optional) specifies the object path to access the document(s).
 Otherwise, the first result of the response data is used.
         /**
          * Amount of documents that the remote will send in one request.